iden3/iden3js/README.md

 let unixtime = Math.round(+new Date()/1000);
-// create new AuthorizeKSignClaim, sign it, and send it to the Relay id.AuthorizeKSignClaim(kc, key0id, 'iden3.io', ksign, 'appToAuthName', 'authz', unixtime, unixtime).then(res => {
+// create new AuthorizeKSignClaim, sign it, and send it to the Relay id.authorizeKSignClaim(kc, key0id, ksign, 'appToAuthName', 'authz', unixtime, unixtime).then(res => {
   let proofOfKSign = res.data.proofOfClaim;
 });

-// create new claimDefault, sign it and send it to the Relay id.claimDefault(kc, ksign, 'iden3.io', 'default', 'extraindex', 'data').then(res => {
+// create new genericClaim, sign it and send it to the Relay id.genericClaim(kc, ksign, 'iden3.io', 'default', 'extraindex', 'data').then(res => {
   let proofOfClaim = res.data.proofOfClaim;
 });

-// having a proof of a leaf, we can check it let verified = iden3.merkletree.checkProof(rootHex, mpHex, hiHex, htHex, numLevels);
+// having a proof of a leaf, we can check it let verified = iden3.merkleTree.checkProof(rootHex, mpHex, hiHex, htHex, numLevels);
 // verified == true

 // having a proofOfClaim, let's check it